-This tutorial is the brief summary of the spring annotations that are most frequently used across the spring applications.
-Since Spring Framework 2.5, the annotations are added to the framework.
-Prior to that every configurations are defined in the XML files.
-Annotations become more convenient to reduce the XML configuration files and annotate the classes and methods with different annotations that are used at the time of scanning the files in the classpath.
+Before that, the XML files defined every configuration.
+Annotations became more convenient to reduce the XML configuration files and annotate the classes and methods with different annotations used at the time of scanning the files in the classpath.

 Spring Annotations Reference